sumhungyee/NeuralNetworkDoodles/README.md

 # NeuralNetworkDoodles
-A mini-neural network project which involves building a neural network from the ground-up, and training the network in recognising specific doodles
+A mini-neural network project which involves building a neural network from the ground-up, and training the network in recognising specific doodles.

 # How to Use